Dinesh-Adhithya-H/ReadCoverageDistributions.jl/README.md

 # ReadCoverageDistributions.jl

-The following package carries out monte carlo simulations to understand read coverage distributions.
+The following package carries out random simulations to understand read coverage distributions.

 To use the package use the following commands